zjunet/Brant-X/README.md

 ### Review of Public Multi-type Physio-signal Datasets

-To serve as a research resource for multi-type signal modeling, we summarize those public datasets that contain two or more types of signals among EEG, EOG, ECG, and EMG, as presented in `dataset_review_table.pdf`.
+To serve as a research resource for multi-type signal modeling, we summarize those public datasets that contain two or more types of signals among EEG, EOG, ECG, and EMG, as presented [here](https://github.com/DaozeZhang/Brant-X/blob/main/dataset_review_table.pdf).

 In the table, we provide statistical information including:
 - data size,